 Engaging Presentations and Environment

 Know what you’re going to say before arriving on campus.
 Students sit through lectures all day and will quickly identify if you are improvising or not.
 Your presentation doesn’t need to be a PowerPoint slide deck, but it does need to be engaging.
 Interact with the students.
-If you’re an alumni, tell them the path you took following graduation and how you class work helped you become successful.
+If you’re an alumnus, tell them the path you took following graduation and how you class work helped you become successful.
 Also, bring marketing collateral or products that will make the students excited about your company.
 Having tangible evidence of the type of work you do will give the students a concrete idea of what to expect and keep them engaged during your presentation.
 Finally, giveaways are a great way to keep students listening and ensure that they stay for the entire event.
 Bring a product to raffle off or quiz the students on something about your company to make sure they were listening during your presentation.

 The primary reason students will come to your info session is learn about opportunities for internships or jobs after they graduate.
 Make sure you address this at some point during the night.
 Have printed job descriptions to pass out or an overview of the types of positions at your company if you don’t have any immediate openings.
 The second half of the night is reserved for networking with the students.
 Many will bring resumes and want to talk specifics about opportunities.
 Be prepared for how you want to handle this.